Dolybim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that writes into the file ls_cwd_content
+A script that duplicates the last line of the file iacta